 For example, suppose you have a directory "/usr/molly/bakery" that contains the "cake.rkt" module (from the beginning of this section) and other related modules.
-To make the modules available as a "bakery" collection, either raco pkg install --link /usr/molly/bakery where the --link flag is not actually needed when the provided path includes a directory separator.
+To make the modules available as a "bakery" collection, either

+- Use the raco pkg command-line tool: raco pkg install --link /usr/molly/bakery where the --link flag is not actually needed when the provided path includes a direc- - · Use DrRacket's Package Manager item from the File menu.
-• Use the raco pkg command-line tool:

-Use DrRacket's Package Manager item from the File menu.
 In the Do What I Mean panel, click Browse..., choose the "/usr/molly/bakery" directory, and click Install.